1300 088 065

 How Long Will High Interest Rates Last?

 Every homeowner dreams of returning to the “good old days” of 2021 when money was practically free.
-Unfortunately, financial experts agree that the era of emergency-level interest rates is likely gone for good.
+Unfortunately, financial experts agree that the era of emergency-level rates is likely gone for good.

 We are now entering a different economic phase that requires a new mindset for borrowing.
 You need to adjust your long-term budget expectations rather than waiting for a miracle drop.